What Happens with Untreated Sleep Apnea?

 To avoid continuous visits to the doctor, you are sometimes provided with a breathing monitor.
 This sleep test allows you to track your breathing patterns, oxygen levels, and other relevant health indicators overnight or for a few consecutive nights.

 Both tests aim to gather essential data to evaluate your sleep patterns and identify any signs of sleep apnea.
 Considering your choice and symptoms, a physician may choose between the two devices.
 Seeking proper diagnosis through these tests is crucial in determining the presence and severity of sleep apnea and guiding appropriate treatment decisions.
+A home sleep apnea test is an easy way to get a diagnosis on the severity of your sleep apnea.

 Can sleep apnea cause death during sleep?